Ketevana/Data-Science-Capstone-Project/README.md

 The Classification models have much stronger scores at predicting a designer handbag to be whether good investment or opposite.
 Baseline predictions for classification models is 0.678, whereas most models have Mean CV  𝑅2  train and  𝑅2  test scores of 0.83-0.84.
 The best performance has Grid Search Gradient Boosting Classifier with an Mean CV  𝑅2  score of 0.8449 on train data and an  𝑅2  score of 0.8518 on unseen data, which is really great.

-Classifier the best model - Scores
+Classifier the best model scores:

 ![Classifier Models scoring](images/clfbest_scores.jpg)